Our web based ARCH & GARCH modelling with Stata course provides an introduction to Stata’s ARCH/GARCH Commands.

 Principal texts for pre & post-course reading:

-- Basic prior knowledge of Stata is assumed
+- Basic prior knowledge of Stata is required.

 Terms & Conditions